Herbert-Wong25/Herbert-Wong25/README.md

 **PhD Bioengineering · EPFL (2025) | MRes · Imperial College London**

-I develop integrated R&D pipelines that connect experimental biology with quantitative computational frameworks — translating raw data into actionable insights for **therapeutics and diagnostics**.
+I develop integrated R&D pipelines that connect experimental biology with quantitative computational frameworks — translating raw microscopy and characterization data into **actionable insights for decision-making**.

 My work sits at the intersection of **wet lab execution** and **dry lab analysis**: from nanoparticle synthesis and analytical characterization, to molecular dynamics simulations, deep learning-based image analysis, and in silico modeling.
-My current focus is building high-throughput pipelines that bridge experimental data and **quantitative decision-making** across drug delivery, mechanobiology, and diagnostics.
+My current focus is building high-throughput pipelines with direct applications in **drug delivery, biomanufacturing** (e.g. bioprocess development, process engineering), **diagnostics**, and **mechanobiology**.

 ---